 Protein:

-Origin: South America, Peru
+Origin: South America, Peruvian

 Method: Grill/Smoker, Rotisserie

 Much like their ancestral Incans, Peruvians have a strong sense of community.
 A common fundraising event to help families in need is to hold a Pollada.
-These parties bring the community together as chickens are roasted and barbequed to help raise money.
+These parties bring the community together as whole chickens are roasted and barbequed to help raise money.
 I can't think of a more delicious way to help out a neighbor in need.

 Preparing the Marinade for the Pollo a la Brasa